Skip to content

 These engineered stone counters are durable and uniform, ideal for anyone wanting low-maintenance performance with design flexibility.
 Quartz countertops are extremely popular.
 People love them for their clean look, durability, and non-porous surface.

-Quartzite is a 100% natural stone.
+Quartzite stone countertops are 100% natural stone.
 It forms when sandstone with quartz minerals changes because of heat and pressure in the earth over millions of years.
 In simple terms, quartz is man-made from crushed quartz and resin, while quartzite is a metamorphic rock quarried from the earth.
 That makes quartzite a natural material with the strength and beauty many people love.

 Despite these differences, both are popular countertop materials known for their durability and natural beauty.
 Below, we’ll compare quartz and quartzite regarding durability, appearance, maintenance, cost, and best uses.